clibo100/CompilersAssignement3/README.md

-# CompilersAssignement3
+# CompilersAssignments

-assignment 3 for compiler construction by Sierra Clibourne
+assignments 3 & 4 for compiler construction by Sierra Clibourne